Essential Information - Indian Himalayas

 Our tour price does not include your international flights in and out of Delhi or the local flight from Leh to Delhi.
 If you are travelling with your own bike, we do recommend factoring in a 24 hour buffer between your Leh to Delhi flight and the international flight home, just in case there is any delay in your bike getting back to Delhi.

-Tough as your bikes can take a hammering in the Himalayas.
+We recommend taking a tough bike as they can take a hammering in the Himalayas.
 Low geared, for example a 22-tooth granny cog on the front crank driving an 11-32/34 block on the back will do the trick.
 Comfortable.
-There are some long days so it is essential your saddle and riding position are comfortable.

 A mountain bike is a good option.
 Front suspension will help with the washboard tracks and potholes, but it is not essential.
 Full-suspension is OK, but may be hard work on the tarmac stretches.
 If you have flat bars, fitting bar ends will give you a different hand position and help with the climbs.
 Touring bikes.
 The trip can be done on a traditional touring, but it is important to ensure it has got strong enough wheels, sufficiently wide tyres (37mm is about the minimum) and low enough gearing.
 It's worth investing in a pair of 36 spoke, hand-built wheels, using a good quality rim (e.g. Sun Rhyno, Mavic or Rigida).